NHA CET in 2026: Build Real Exam-Ready EKG Confidence

 | Time Limit | 2 hours |

-| Passing Score | NHA uses a scaled passing standard established by psychometric review |
+| Passing Score | Scaled score of 390 on a 200-500 scale (set by psychometric review) |

 | Pass Rate | NHA does not publish exam-specific first-time pass rates on the public certification page |

-| Testing Format | School-sponsored administration, PSI test center, or remote options |
+| Testing Format | School-sponsored administration, PSI test center, or live remote proctoring |

 Start Your FREE NHA EKG (CET) Prep Today

-Our comprehensive question bank covers all CET domains with practical EKG scenarios and detailed rationales—100% FREE.
+Our comprehensive question bank covers all CET domains with practical EKG scenarios and detailed rationales - 100% FREE.

 CET Eligibility Snapshot